GoogleCloudPlatform/gcsfuse/README.md

 ## Downloading file contents

-Behind the scenes, when a newly-opened file is first read or modified, gcsfuse downloads the entire backing object's contents from GCS.
-(Unless it is a newly-created file, of course.)
-The contents are stored in a local temporary file whose location is controlled by the flag `--temp-dir` and whose size is controlled with `--temp-dir-bytes`, which is used to serve reads and modifications.
+Behind the scenes, when a newly-opened file is first modified, gcsfuse downloads the entire backing object's contents from GCS.
+The contents are stored in a local temporary file whose location is controlled by the flag `--temp-dir`.
 Later, when the file is closed or fsync'd, gcsfuse writes the contents of the local file back to GCS as a new object generation.

+Files that are not modified are read chunk by chunk on demand.
+Such non-dirty content is cached in the temporary directory, with a size limit defined by `--temp-dir-bytes`.
+The chunk size is controlled by `--gcs-chunk-size`.

-The consequence of this is that gcsfuse is relatively efficient when reading or writing entire large files, but will not be particularly fast for small numbers of random reads or writes within larger files.
+The consequence of this is that gcsfuse is relatively efficient when reading or writing entire large files, but will not be particularly fast for small numbers of random writes within larger files, and to a lesser extent the same is true of small random reads.
 Performance when copying large files into GCS is comparable to gsutil (see [issue #22][issue-22] for testing notes).
 There is some overhead due to the staging of data in a local temporary file, as discussed above.

 [issue-22]: https://github.com/GoogleCloudPlatform/gcsfuse/issues/22